Infection of the Intervertebral Disc and Adjacent Vertebral Bodies

 - Leads to Kyphosis (Gibbus deformity).

-- If greater than 50% body destruction → Mechanical Instability.
+- If greater than 50% body destruction β Mechanical Instability.

 Classification Systems

-- Type C: Neurological Deficit.
+- Type C: Neurological deficit, with or without instability/abscess.
+Subtypes C1 to C4.
 (Surgery).

 Clinical Assessment